-In January 2021, we entered into a worldwide, exclusive license agreement with Yale University for the development and commercialization of a novel Molecular Degrader of Extracellular Protein ("MoDE") platform (the "Yale MoDE Agreement").
-Under the license agreement, we acquired exclusive, worldwide rights to Yale University's intellectual property directed to its MoDE platform.
+On May 3, 2024, we entered into a worldwide, exclusive license agreement an amendment to the Purchase Agreement with Yale University for the development and commercialization of a novel Molecular Degrader of Extracellular Protein ("MoDE") platform Knopp (the "Yale MoDE Agreement" "Amendment").
+Under the license agreement, we acquired exclusive, worldwide rights Amendment, the parties thereto agreed to Yale University's intellectual property directed replace the scaled high single digit to its MoDE platform.
 The platform pertains to the clearance of disease-causing protein and other biomolecules by targeting them for lysosomal degradation using multi-functional molecules.

-In October 2022, we announced advancements in the development of our MoDE extracellular target degrader platform technology licensed from Yale University for various disease indications, including, but not limited to, neurological disorders, cancer, infectious and autoimmune diseases.
+In October 2022, we announced advancements low teens royalty payment obligations with a flat royalty payment in the development of our MoDE extracellular target degrader platform technology licensed from Yale University mid-single digits for various disease indications, including, but not limited BHV-7000 and the pipeline programs.
+The parties also agreed to neurological disorders, cancer, infectious and autoimmune diseases.
 Biohaven made further innovations in this ground-breaking technology with new patent applications covering additional targets and functionality.

 We evaluated the effect of single and multiple doses of our immunoglobulin gamma ("IgG") bispecific degrader, BHV-1300, in cynomolgus monkeys.
-In September 2023, we reported data from confirmatory studies we reported 50% IgG lowering from baseline after one day, and 75% that showed a 75-80% reduction of IgG levels two days after two days; the data in this pre-clinical study compares favorably to the standard of care therapy, efgartigimod, an FcRn inhibitor where reduction a single dose and over 90% of IgG levels lowering after three doses.
+In September 2023, we reported data from confirmatory studies that showed a 75-80% reduction of IgG levels two days after a single dose and over 90% of IgG lowering after three doses.